Early Care and Education

 In every way, Health Empowered ECE sites are deeply committed to fostering – and modeling – behaviors that support healthy growth and development.
 That means that children and teachers are engaged together in –

 - Age-appropriate movement and active play

 - Healthy eating, snacking and drinking throughout the day

 - Language development – that rich and changing flow of words and stories that builds language and helps young children learn important social cues, like taking turns or following directions

 - Showing parents what skills, foods, and active learning challenges to enjoy at home

-Each Health Empowered early care center looks different – no two are exactly the same.
-Each center assesses nutrition and physical activity practices and determines areas for improvement that best suits the needs of their children, families and staff, but all are backed by coaching and support that lasts throughout the relationship.
+Each Health Empowered ECE site looks different – no two are exactly the same.
+Each site assesses nutrition and physical activity practices and determines areas for improvement that best suits the needs of their children, families and staff, but all are backed by coaching and support that lasts throughout the relationship.

 How It Happens

 Look to your Health Educator for training, resources and ongoing technical support.
 This friendly personal coach will connect your Site Health Team to staff trainings and classroom lessons, activities and taste tests.
 They can even point you to outside resources, like grant opportunities.

 Active learning works best for children – and adults.
 In fun and flexibly scheduled training, your Site Health Team will determine which nutrition and physical activity goals make sense for your site’s unique culture and climate.
 In our highly interactive process, you’ll develop the action plan that works for your children and staff.
 Your staff can earn DECAL Bright from the Start training credit, too.